NFL Legend Ignites Women’s Football Momentum With Powerful Message Ahead of NFL Flag Finals

 What’s your perspective on:

-Steve Young says football was made for girls—do you agree with this bold statement?
+Steve Young says football is for girls too—are we ready to embrace this change?

 Have an interesting take?